jimburton/huffman-java/README.md

 ## Problems

-Before starting the work you should read and understand the code in the package `huffman.tree`.
+Before starting the work you should read and understand the code provided.
+Pay attention to the code in the package `huffman.tree`.
 This code represents a binary Huffman tree made up of *branch* nodes and *leaf* nodes.
 Because it is a Huffman tree, each branch node is labelled with an `int`, whereas leaf nodes have two labels, an `int` and a `char`.
 The `Node` class is an abstract class which is the *superclass* of the classes `Branch` and `Leaf`. `Node` contains the implementation of several methods that are common to any subclass (`getFreq`, `setFreq` and `toString`) and one that will be implemented differently in branches and leaves: `traverse`.

 1. First, implement the *priority queue* in the class `PQueue`. (**NB:** you need to implement the priority queue